 Second Commandment – Technical Analysis Is an Opinion Based Art

 Technical analysis is an opinion based art and you might read a chart completely different than somebody else on the internet.
-That’s the reason why you should learn to do your own technical analysis (Here is an example) (https://cryptocoinmastery.com/ethereum-technical-analysis-what-is-happening-next/).
-Either do the technical analysis on your own, or find one person you trust.
+That’s the reason why you should learn to do your own technical analysis (Here is an example).
+Either do the technical analysis on your own, or find one person (preferably professionals who make forecasts for a long time in different markets, not only crypto) you trust.
 You are going to get a lot of different opinions if you listen to everybody.

 Third Commandment – Do Not Follow Everything Technical Analysis Tells You